openresty/sregex/README.markdown

 The full streaming matching API for the sregex engine has already been implemented, for both the Pike and Thompson regex VMs.
 The submatch capturing also supports streaming processing.
-When the state machine is yielded (that is, returning `SRE_AGAIN` on the current input data chunk, sregex will always output the current value ranges for each submatch capture in the user-supplied `ovector` array.
+When the state machine is yielded (that is, returning `SRE_AGAIN` on the current input data chunk), sregex will always output the current value ranges for each submatch capture in the user-supplied `ovector` array.

-Almost all the relevant test cases for the PCRE 8.31 and Perl 5.16.1 have been imported into sregex's test suite and all tests are passing right now.
+Almost all the relevant test cases for PCRE 8.31 and Perl 5.16.1 have been imported into sregex's test suite and all tests are passing right now.

 Syntax Supported